mongodb/mongo-python-driver/doc/examples/high_availability.rst

 connect to a sharded cluster, using a seed list, and perform a couple of basic operations::

-  >>> db = Connection('morton.local:30000,morton.local:30001,morton.local:30002').test
+  >>> db = MongoClient('morton.local:30000,morton.local:30001,morton.local:30002').test
   >>> db.test.save({"x": 1})
   ObjectId('...')
   >>> db.test.find_one()
   {u'x': 1, u'_id': ObjectId('...')}

-Each member of the seed list passed to Connection must be a mongos.
+Each member of the seed list passed to MongoClient must be a mongos.
 By checking the host, port, and is_mongos attributes we can see that we're connected to *morton.local:30001*, a mongos::